artinkim/artin.kim/content/unlisted/cse-291-project.md

 1. The HALs define higher level structures which use the PAC internally.
 1. The application uses the HAL structures and the PAC for any holes in the HAL

-My work spans across this entire domain.

-## Motivation
+## Example

-As a *safety-ciritcal* aware system designer, I indulge myself in any and all methods of maximizing **guarantees** of any kind.

-Whether it be verification that some component of the system behaves in some way no matter what, or that the fundamental ideas behind some design pattern will always scale to whatever application may use them.

-Rust as a language (if properly coerced) can provide us with incredible guarantees about our system, let's look at a common example.
+Let's endeavor to complete a simple task on a microcontroller with existing methods and compare to the proposed interface.

 "I want EXTI[^3] to fire on the rising edge of pin PB3."

 ### C

-Manufacturers provide direct and fragile abstractions for us to use.
+Manufacturers provide direct and fragile abstractions for use.

-To achieve our goal looks like this:
+Implementing the task looks like this:

 ```c
 void main() {